 - i.
 Call for proposals to be circulated by June 15th annually - ii.
 Information about organizer(s), partner association, title, and 50-word summary to be submitted via the AAAL web site by September 1st, approximately 18 months prior to the conference - iii.
 Shortlisted sessions will be notified on or around September 20th and will then be requested to submit a full proposal by approximately October 1st giving the committee time prior to the midyear meeting of the Executive Committee to make final determinations - a.
 Proposals must meet the expectations of other AAAL colloquia as well, including: - 1.
 Appropriateness, timeliness, and significance of the topic - 2.
-Presentation of original and on-going research studies OR differing or dissenting perspectives on an important issue - 3.
-Coherence and complementarity of the papers
+Presentation of original and on-going research studies OR differing or dissenting perspectives on an important issue

-- 4. Manner of presentation (clearly indicated schedule of activity, with significant amount of time allocated for discussion of the presentations and audience participation) - 5.
+- 3. Coherence and complementarity of the papers - 4.
+Manner of presentation (clearly indicated schedule of activity, with significant amount of time allocated for discussion of the presentations and audience participation) - 5.
 Fit with the broader mandates of AAAL (e.g. mission) and align with one of its strands - 6.
 Decisions will be communicated by the end of October, with additional Joint sessions added on a rolling basis as needed based on cancellations and/or program availability.

-E. Americans with Disabilities Act accommodations
+F. Americans with Disabilities Act accommodations

-1. A request for accommodation for the annual conference under the Americans with Disabilities Act (ADA) will be accommodated unless it clearly represents an undue burden.
+1. The AAAL conference website will bear the notice that "AAAL encourages disabled conference participants to apply for accommodations to help them access the conference.
+Requests for accommodation may only be made by registered attendees."
+We ask that requests for accommodations be received sixty (60) days prior to the first full day of the annual conference to give AAAL time to review the request and make appropriate accommodations.
+Requests made after this hoped-for deadline will still be considered.
+Requests must be made in writing to conference@aaal.org and must specify days of the conference for which accommodations are requested.
+All requests for accommodation for the annual conference under the Americans with Disabilities Act (ADA) will be accommodated unless the request clearly represents an undue burden.
 If it is projected to represent an undue burden, AAAL will consult legal counsel to determine compliance with the request.
-The AAAL conference website will bear the notice that "Requests for accommodation under the Americans with Disabilities (ADA) act may only be made by registered conference attendees and should be received by sixty (60) days prior to the first full day of the annual conference to give AAAL time to review the request and make appropriate accommodations.
-Requests must be made in writing to conference@aaal.org and must specify days of the conference for which accommodations are requested.
-Individuals submitting requests after the deadline will be directed to sessions for which accommodations are already arranged, if applicable."

-F. Child Policy:
+G. Child Policy: